 The Castle as a Modern Cultural Centre

-Today, the castle is a cultural centre that combines history with modern forms of artistic expression.
+Today, the castle is a cultural centre that combines history with modern forms of heritage use.
 Contemporary adaptations aim not only to conserve the structure, but also to adapt it to the needs of today's audiences.
-Thanks to the engagement of local authorities, the castle has become a dynamic symbol that proves that medieval walls can live a new life, attracting thousands of tourists every year.
+Thanks to this, medieval walls continue to live as an active part of the city, rather than merely a sealed relic of the past.

 | Key Dates and Events | Impact on the Castle |